maotar/Binance-Advanced-Trading-Options/README.md

 2. Stop-Market

-   Trader will track and compare the current ask price against the price set in 'Stop Price' field, if the current ask price is equal or lower a market sell order will be placed
+   Trader will track and compare the current bid price against the price set in 'Stop Price' field, if the current bid price is equal or lower a market sell order will be placed

    Fields:
    * Symbol (required), enter full trade pair name like BNBBTC or BNBETH, will be validated against currently available pairs (list gets updated every 3 minutes)
-   * Amount (required), the quantity of coins to buy, currently fractional numbers are not supported, only full coins
+   * Amount (required), the quantity of coins to buy, fractional numbers are supported, digits beyond the allowed precision for the symbol will be ignored
-   * Stop Price (required), the price at which the sell order will be placed if current ask price is equal or lower than this value
+   * Stop Price (required), the price at which the sell order will be placed if current bid price is equal or lower than this value (make sure this is set lower than current bid price, stop profit not (yet) supported)
-   * Confirmations (required), trader will track current ask price every second, after the amount of confirmations (seconds where sell condition will be met) the sell order will be placed, think of it as the sensitivity of the trailing stop
+   * Confirmations (required), trader will track current bid price every second, after the amount of confirmations (seconds where sell condition will be met) the sell order will be placed, think of it as the sensitivity of the trailing stop

 ### Modes: